College Readiness – Are You Overlooking These Things?

-Challenge #1: Independent Study and Self-Guided Workload
+Independent Study and Workload

+Let’s examine the challenges the entering freshman will face.
 What produces the biggest shock to new students encountering the new college environment?
 First, they must learn to navigate an entirely new world of independent study and self-guided work.
 Most colleges provide little or no hand-holding for the culture-shocked student.
 At this level, most learning occurs from independent study and projects.

 Second, college is a difficult adjustment because of the increased workload.
 To the entering freshman, it’s a shock – much like trying to drink out of a firehose.
 The amount of information your child is expected to absorb and learn in a short time is suddenly a magnitude or so higher than a few months before.
 This means the unprepared student is presented with a potential learning capacity problem, there is more work than they are equipped to handle.

-An engineer or management professional would view this workload situation as a “bandwidth problem.”
+An engineer or management professional views this workload situation as a “bandwidth problem.”
 It’s similar to cramming too much information or fluid through too narrow a tube.
 When this happens, things start to back up, and the pressure increases to a point where the tube might break.
 The obvious solution would be to “widen the tube” to increase the capacity to easily handle the increased volume – but how does a student “widen this tube” to increase their learning capacity?

 The “narrow tube” or “bandwidth” problem is solved when students know how to use better evidence-based learning strategies that enable more efficient and faster learning – and acquiring and getting comfortable with these skills well before college.

-|What is overlooked is the student’s expertise and skills in managing his or her own learning
+|What is overlooked is the student’s expertise and skills in managing his or her own learning.

 In the research of Cal Newport, author of Deep Work, he observed that better students adopted better learning strategies for dealing with the increased work – they weren’t smarter.
 They didn’t need to solve the problem by working past midnight.
 He found, because of their better skills, the “A” students studied less!